Dollar Gains on Euro but Loses Against Riskier Currencies

 If EU Nations Continue to Cripple Themselves, USD Performance Is Assured

 According to Shinichiro Kadota, senior currency strategist at Barclays Capital in Tokyo, the Canadian dollar and Norwegian crown should continue to outperform the dollar.
+It’s fair to say that commodity currencies will be impacted as well.
 In contrast, Euro, thanks in large part to intensified lockdown paralysis across the EU zone, should lag behind.

 During the year, if the US achieves a faster recovery, the USD should strengthen, for what it’s worth.
 In the meantime, due to better employment numbers for December, the Australian dollar rose by 0.1%, continuing to amplify its 0.7% rally from the previous session.
 In the Asian forex market, the USD dropped slightly, by 0.1%., but still enough to account for a three-year low at C$1,2607 overnight.

 In the end, much depends on how governments react to a rise in covid cases.
 For many months and on multiple occasions, PCR test had been documented as yielding false positives.
 Just yesterday, WHO warned this test is more likely to give false positives, thus creating never-ending covid-case inflation.

 Do you think governments should continue to curtail people’s economic freedom or follow China’s lead?
 Let us know in the comments below.